 In 2002, the University obtained a federal license for the provision of services to the united information network of computer communication.
 The Regional departmental programme for the computerization of treatment and preventive institutions was designed for the period until 2010.
 There was an opportunity to provide additional educational programmes online through remote access system.

 The Department was headed by Professor V.K.
 Kosenok, MD, PhD.
-The Department carried out the initiation and coordination of international cooperation projects, contacts with international organizations and universities, passports and visas control, student professional exchange within the International Federation of Medical Students Associations.
+The Department carried out the initiation and coordination of international cooperation projects, contacts with international organizations and universities, passports and visas control, student professional exchange within the International Federation of Medical Students' Associations.

 The first head of the Department was Professor V.L.
 Stasenko, MD, PhD.
-The Department defined the directions of work in the field of information technologies, created and supported the Academy's website www.omsk-osma.ru, organized and conducted e-learning, took part in the creation and was a part of the Regional telemedicine system in Omsk Region.
+The Department defined the directions of work in the field of information technologies, created and supported the Academy's website http://omsk-osma.ru/en, organized and conducted e-learning, took part in creation and was a part of the Regional telemedicine system in Omsk Region.
 N.B.
 Vdolazsky headed the Department after the resignation of V.L.
 Stasenko and remained the Head of the Department until 2014.

 Due to friendship, a successful partnership of Omsk and Strasbourg scientists in the field of Respiratory Surgery has grown.
-Thanks to the desire of the French colleagues to expand their presence in Russia, and on the part of Omsk people - to introduce European medical developments into everyday medical practice in our clinics, Omsk Medical University became one of the parties of the large-scale TEMPUS JEP-26029 - 2005 project "Modernization of educational programmes for Oncology Service in Omsk Region".
+Thanks to the desire of the French colleagues to expand their presence in Russia, and on the part of Omsk people - to introduce European medical developments into everyday medical practice in our clinics, Omsk Medical University became one of the parties of the large-scale TEMPUS JEP-26029 - 2005 project "Modernization of Training Courses for Oncology Service in Omsk Region".

 The French colleagues got acquainted with the practice of training of doctors for Oncology Service in Omsk Region, delivered lectures on the burning issues of modern Oncology, and conducted a number of surgeon’s show cases using innovative techniques.

-The main result of the project was the creation of steering documents and training packages that meet international standards for oncologists who are studying at the Department of Oncology of OSMU in the framework of postgraduate education.
+The main result of the project was the creation of steering documents and training packages that meet international standards for oncologists who are studying at the Oncology Department of OSMU in the framework of postgraduate education.
 The work was carried out in the main areas of medical assistance types and terminated by the publication of training aids that were reviewed internally and externally and were recommended to use in medical and pharmaceutical universities of the country as training aids for higher medical education.